Log Management and Analytics

 }

 Now, you could have data like this for hundreds of employees.
 How do you filter that much data?
-If you’re using Loggly, for example, you can use a feature called Dynamic Field Explorer.
-You can click on any field, like city, to see the details of the total number of cities and employee count in each of them.
+For example, if you’re using Loggly, you can use a feature called Dynamic Field Explorer.
+You can click on any field, like city, to see the details of the total number of cities and the employee count in each of them.
 Bottom line?
 With JSON logging, a complex search query is resolved easily with a single click.

 Loggly